pubky/react-native-pubky/README.md

 ### Methods to be Implemented
 - [ ] signIn: Functionality to sign in.
 - [ ] signUp: Functionality to sign up.
+- [ ] signOut: Functionality to sign out.

 ## Usage